 Friday, November 13th

-After two previously successful iterations, CARVERCON returns once more on Friday, November 13th to the University of South Florida Sarasota-Bradenton campus.
+After two previously successful iterations, CARVERCON returns once more on Friday, November 13th to the University of South Florida Sarasota-Manatee campus.
 This is the must-attend Vulnerability Assessment conference of the year.

 This year's event will be presented virtually and be at no cost!